lmmx/sphinx-type-annotations-demo/README.md

 I don't really feel this is so bad (compared to not being able to put particular classes in the top-level package namespace at all)!

-- Minor side note: if using test coverage, add `# pragma: no cover` to the `if TYPE_CHECKING:` line.
+---

+So this means there's a 4th option, with an annotation identical to that of option 1:

+> 1. `greeting: Greeting1` with conditional import `from sphinx_demo.greeting1 import Greeting1`

+but it will differ in its import line, which can drop the `greeting1` module, provided the class is available (but not 'exported') in the package 'top-level' namespace.

+4. `greeting: Greeting4` with conditional import `from sphinx_demo import Greeting1`

+This is the most concise way, but it should come with the warning about the possibility of breaking your Sphinx build (with an uninformative error message) if you accidentally let put one of those top-level exposed classes in the package's `__all__` list.

 ## What you need to know

+- **Option 4:**
-- If you import classes into the top level of your package, you'll break your Sphinx build if they have circular imports
+  If you import classes into the top level of your package, you get more concise type annotation imports, but if they get into the `__all__` (or presumably if you don't specify `__all__` explicitly whatsoever) you'll break your Sphinx build
-- You can avoid this by putting them at the top level but not in `__all__`
-  - or if you're not using `__all__`, start using it so you can control your package namespace to keep those classes out of it
+  - if you're not using `__all__` but want top-level classes and Sphinx type annotations, start using it so you can control your package namespace to keep those classes out of it
+  - There's a case that can be argued that letting docs dictate your package layout is undesirable, but if it really just comes down to `__all__` then that might not be so bad.
+- **Option 1:**
+  If you don't want to do any of that, the reliable and most concise option for annotations is to import classes from their module.

 ## Setup